TimeForLuke/The-Unknown-Server/README.md

 Because the world border information is kept in the world save files, this repository does not contain the border.
 To set it, run the following command:

 `/worldborder set 20608`

+## Server hardware issues

+Hosting a server costs money.
+The server's speed (higher speed => less lag) depends on how much money we can spend on hosting.
+Similarly, we can increase the world border size if we have enough money to pay for a server with more storage space.
+(To increase the world border, we'd need a more or less persistent source of income, because we pay for the server monthly and if we increase the size, we can't easily decrease it again without a map reset.)

+## Contributing

+If you have any suggestions for improvements to the server, you can open an issue in the GitHub issue tracker, or contact one of the administrators.
+Or, even better, you can fork this project on GitHub and make the improvements yourself.
+Pull requests are welcome!
+(But not guaranteed to be merged; it may be better to open an issue first if you plan on making radical changes.)